tmarwen/smallrye-reactive-messaging/documentation/src/main/docs/getting-started.md

 ```

 Of course, this is a very simple example.
-To go further, let's have a look to the core [concepts](concepts/concepts.md) behind SmallRye Reactive Messaging.
+To go further, let's have a look at the core [concepts](concepts/concepts.md) behind SmallRye Reactive Messaging.